 There is a great demand for environmentally friendly extraction procedures that eliminate the need for toxic organic solvents.
-Supercritical carbon dioxide is one and has been highlighted here.
-However, one can also use water in some innovative ways.
+Supercritical carbon dioxide is the most common, but one can also use water in some innovative ways.

 Water can be held in a liquid state above its normal boiling temperature (100°C) by increasing the pressure.
 This process is demonstrated using a simple pressure cooker.
 Water above its normal boing point but below its supercritical temperature (374°C), is “subcritical” water.

 Water can be used as an alternative to toxic organic solvents because the dissolving power of water can be changed by changing its temperature.
 Water can be physically altered to become “subcritical” water

 Water at room temperature has a high dielectric constant - dissolving polar and ionic compounds.

 Water at high temperatures has a lower dielectric constant - dissolving non-polar organic compounds

 - Lower energy than steam distillation

 - All-natural processing platform - complimentary with SC-CO2